dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 IDataView testData = mlContext.Data.LoadFromTextFile<HotelData>(testDatasetPath, separatorChar: ',', hasHeader: true);
 IDataView predictions = model.Transform(testData);

+[...]

 // Evaluate the metrics for the data using NDCG; by default, metrics for the up to 3 search results in the query are reported (e.g. NDCG@3).
-ConsoleHelper.EvaluateMetrics(mlContext, predictions);

-// Evaluate metrics for up to 10 search results (e.g. NDCG@10).
-ConsoleHelper.EvaluateMetrics(mlContext, predictions, 10);
+RankingMetrics metrics = mlContext.Ranking.Evaluate(scoredData);
 `````

 ### 5. Consume Model